circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ## Best Practices

-Convenience images are based on the most recently built versions of upstream images, so **it is best practice to use the most specific image possible**.
+Convenience images are based on the most recently built versions of upstream images, so it is best practice to use the most specific image possible.
 This makes your builds more deterministic by preventing an upstream image from introducing unintended changes to your image.